 LasViewer software can be used for viewing and plotting oilfield well-log data, that is stored in LAS files.

-LasViewer is a 64 bit application, and will soon be available for download from the Microsoft Store for Windows-10.
+LasViewer is a 64 bit application, and is available for download from the Microsoft Store for Windows-10, at

 LAS files are ASCII files that are used to store and share oilfield well-log data.

-A valid LAS file contains five sections that include the ~Version, ~Well, ~Curves, ~Parameters and ~Ascii sections.
+The current version supports LAS version 2.0 files.
+A valid LAS version 2.0 file contains five sections that include the ~Version, ~Well, ~Curves, ~Parameters and ~Ascii sections.
 These are also referred to as the ~V, ~W, ~C, ~P and ~A sections.
 The ~P section optional, all the other sections are mandatory.

 A LAS file can be loaded by either selecting the File->Load LAS File option under the main menu.
-Alternatively, just drag and drop the file onto the colored panel on the right side.
+Alternatively, just drag and drop the file onto the tree-view list area.
 Drag and drop supports loading multiple files with one action.

 The curves are displayed on the QuickView plot with a fixed format.
 The depth is scaled so that the whole data set fits on the page.
 Log curves are displayed with a pre-defined format.
 Log curves can wrap once, when they exceed the plot scale.
 A curve will change color to pink, when it is wrapped.